day8/re-frame/README.md

 ##### The Background Magic

 Reagent provides a `ratom` and a `reaction`.
-These are **two key building blocks** for **re-frame**, so let's make sure we understand them.
+These are **two key building blocks** for re-frame, so let's make sure we understand them.

 `ratoms` behave just like normal ClojureScript atoms.
 You can `swap!` and `reset!` them, `watch` them, etc.

 From a ClojureScript perspective, the purpose of an atom is to hold mutable data.
-From an **re-frame** perspective, we'll tweak that paradigm ever so slightly and **view an `ratom` as being a value that changes over time.**  Seems like a subtle distinction, I know, but because of it re-frame sees an `ratom` as an FRP Signal.
+From an re-frame perspective, we'll tweak that paradigm ever so slightly and **view a `ratom` as being a value that changes over time.**  Seems like a subtle distinction, I know, but because of it re-frame sees a `ratom` as an FRP Signal.
 [Pause and read this](http://elm-lang.org/learn/What-is-FRP.elm).

 `reaction` acts a bit like a function.
-It's a macro which wraps some `computation` (some block of code) and returns an `ratom` containing the result of that `computation`.
+It's a macro which wraps some `computation` (some block of code) and returns a `ratom` containing the result of that `computation`.

 The magic thing about a `reaction` is that the `computation` it wraps will be automatically re-run  whenever 'its inputs' change, producing a new output (return) value.